ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 ### Scheduler

-In order to distribute the computations over the workers, Dask makes use of a "scheduler".
+In order to distribute the computations over the workers, Dask makes use of a *scheduler*.
 There are two different schedulers available.
 The default scheduler can be good choice for smaller computations that can run on a single computer, while the scheduler provided by the Dask Distributed package is more suitable for larger computations.